March fishing in Winyah Bay’s estuarine system comes with challenges:

 • The vegetation movements along with wind and rain begin to affect water clarity

-• Large schools of fish start splitting up, and become more difficult to locate
+• Large schools of fish start splitting up, and become more challenging to locate

 Despite these challenges, you can still scratch out a rewarding day by doing your homework and being persistent.
 Spend time ruling places out by working different spots with various tactics.
 This strategy might just help you find your new favorite fishing hole, instead of going back to the same spot out of complacency.

-Being able to keep that ol’ reliable spot in your back pocket for “one of those days” can be priceless.
+Being able to keep that ol’ reliable spot in your back pocket for “one of those days” can be priceless; however you may find that even your best spots are not producing.
 Every now and then it pays off to spend a day of forcing yourself not to fish a single spot where you’d normally go.
 Putting in the time to rule out all those places you never tried will reward you by becoming a better angler.

 We also landed a nice trout, and even caught a bluefish on an afternoon topwater bite!
 That was cool, even though I got excited as the topwater bite came just after catching the trout haha!
 The redfish and trout were biting mud minnows under a float.
 We ended up with 15 redfish, a trout, and a couple of blues…pretty productive for mid-March in Georgetown, SC.